In recent years, the use of natural supplements to support feline health has gained attention, with theanine emerging as a promising option.

 Side Effects of L-Theanine

-Although theanine is generally considered safe for cats when administered in appropriate doses, there are potential side effects that pet owners should be aware of.
-These side effects include:
+Although theanine is generally safe when administered in proper doses, potential side effects include:

 Gastrointestinal Upset

-Some cats may experience mild gastrointestinal upset, such as nausea, vomiting, or diarrhoea when first introduced to L-theanine supplementation.
-These symptoms are usually temporary and may subside as the cat's body adjusts to the supplement.
+Some cats may experience mild nausea, vomiting, or diarrhea.
+These symptoms are usually temporary and resolve as the cat adjusts.

 Lethargy